 We appreciate your interest in doing business with us.
 Here you'll find details about our business that provide answers to commonly asked questions.

 We believe it is important to also provide our customers with the assurances that support our claims.
-To that end, we undergo an extensive annual third party facility audit from a qualified company that examines all aspects of our operation, offers recommendations, provides information to make us compliant to the changes in the industry each year, and grades our overall efficiency.
-As stated this ensures and supports our claims that our facility meets and exceeds industry standard for essential practices such as product traceability, cleanliness, safety and security to name just a few.
+To that end, we undergo an extensive annual third party facility audit from a qualified food safety auditor that examines all aspects of our operation, offers recommendations, provides information to make us compliant to the changes in the industry each year, and grades our overall efficiency.
+As stated this ensures and supports our claims that our facility meets and exceeds industry standard for essential practices such as product traceability, cleanliness, safety and security.

 In addition, we welcome you to our facility for a tour, and we offer our facility audit results to our clients for their records each year.

 Our specialized software program is designed to assist our customers from the time they order through our available reporting, which can provide detail on a monthly, quarterly and annual basis.
-Our office personnel has over 8 years of experience with our company on average.
-Not only are we extremely knowledgeable in our industry but, we have the ability to source out and deliver mostly any products in the food service industry.
+Not only are we extremely knowledgeable in our industry but, we have the ability to source and deliver any products in the food service industry.

 We take pride in helping our customers in tight situations when other vendors have let them down or their client has a special need.
 We believe it is essential for our clients to have a vendor to fall back on when these situations occur and, we want to be that vendor.